Brian Lynch (Irish writer)

 Brian Lynch is an Irish writer of poetry, plays, fiction and other mediums.

 Life

 Brian Lynch was born in Dublin in 1945 and continues to live there.

-He worked as a journalist for the Evening Press and The Hibernia Magazine.
-He was an advisor to the Irish government.
+He worked as a journalist for the Evening Press and art critic for Hibernia Magazine.
+He was a press officer for the Irish governmentand the Department of Justice.
 During the 1970s, he was a spokesman for Attorney General of Ireland Declan Costello.
 He participated in the Sunningdale Conference in 1973.

-He writes poetry, plays, fictions and other material.
+He writes poetry, plays, fiction and art criticism.
 He established and edited The Holy Door, a literary journal, which published such writers as W.H.
 Auden, Anthony Cronin, Aidan Higgins and Patrick Kavanagh.

 He established Duras Press, an independent literary publisher.